SpencerCDixon/spencercdixon.github.io/source/blog/2015-08-18-sustainable-software-the-small-things-matter.html.markdown

 windows, boarded up doors, and vandalism.
 As the small crimes were reduced the bigger crimes also saw a drastic reduction.

-Everytime you let something small slide in your code base a seed is planted for the next developer.
-A seed that grows into more neglect, into more miscommunication, and results in 1000 line long controller actions or Classes.
+Every time you let something small slide in your code base a seed is planted for the next developer.
+A seed that grows into more neglect, into more miscommunication, and results in 1000 line long controller actions or `Classes`.
-It results in unsustainable software that makes you want to pull your hair out when you work on it.
+It results in unsustainable software that makes the next developer want to pull their hair out when you working on it.

 Find the broken windows in your code base.
 Be a good citizen and start fixing them up one line at a time.

 ## Create a more sustainable future
 We're all human and nobodies perfect.
 There is no such thing as a perfect code base.
 However, a sustainable mindset is about taking pride in your work.
-Don't let the small things slide and commit to approaching software with a sustainable mindset from here on out.
+Care about the small things and commit to approaching software development with a sustainable mindset from here on out.

 Software developers are artists of the 21st century.
 Painters take care of their brushes, musicians take care of their instruments, it only makes sense that we should take just as good care of our code bases.